When you're busy, a nutritious lunch can be hard to come by. But that's where meal planning and prepping come in.

-Indeed, when you don't have a variety of healthy choices on hand, it's far too easy to skip meals or tell yourself that you'll "grab something later."
+When you don't have a variety of healthy choices on hand, it's convenient to skip meals or tell yourself that you'll "grab something later."
 And, far too often, that "something" ends up being fast food.
-In fact, Americans ate over 11 percent of their total daily calories from fast food, the Centers for Disease Control and Prevention (CDC) found.
+In fact, Americans get over 11 percent of their total daily calories from fast food, per the Centers for Disease Control and Prevention (CDC).

 Lunch Meal Prep Tips

 Meal prepping might seem overwhelming at first, but it becomes much easier when you get into the habit.
 As you get used to prepping lunches for the week ahead, you'll start to note what you like to eat and your menu will become more consistent.

 That old saying, "Practice makes perfect," applies to meal prepping, too.
 To help you get started, Anika Christ, RD at the health club Life Time, doles out some helpful tips: